List of Fast & Furious characters: Gisele Yashar

 Gisele Yashar played by Gal Gadot was the liaison for Braga who developed feelings for Dominic, who does not reciprocate.
 She warns him of potential danger that awaits him after delivering Braga's heroin across the border.
 Dominic saves her life in the chaos surrounding the heroin exchange meant as a trap for Braga.
 She returns the favor by giving the location of Braga's hideout in Mexico.
 Gisele re-appears alongside Dominic's crew assisting him and Brian in their heist as their weapons expert, where it is revealed that she is a former Mossad agent.
 She and Han eventually start a relationship and take off to Europe together after the heist in Rio de Janeiro.

 Gisele reappears in Fast & Furious 6, along with Han, and helps Dom and the gang take on a rival gang of hijacking, car criminals.
-In a running gag, she takes pride in her ability to accomplish objectives on her own where men would fail, that is, using her attractiveness to infiltrate Herman Reyes's bodyguards and Owen Shaw's security.
-She falls from the roof of an airborne car to her death while shooting the man who would have shot Han.
-Her last name in the sixth film's production notes is Harabo, while her file in the fifth film presents it as Yashar.
+In a running gag, she takes pride in her ability to accomplish objectives on her own where men would fail, that is, using her attractiveness to infiltrate Hernan Reyes's bodyguards and Owen Shaw's security.
+She seemingly falls from the roof of an airborne car to her death while shooting the man who would have shot Han.
+Her last name in the sixth film's production notes is Harabo, while her file in Fast Five presents it as Yashar.
 However, Lin has said that, like Han, she was not given a last name.
 She is portrayed by Gal Gadot.

+At the end of Fast X, Gisele is revealed to have survived her fall, as she appears in a submarine to rescue Letty and Cipher from the Agency's Antarctica prison.